Cox-MAZE IV with Coronary Artery Bypass Graft and Mitral Valve Replacement

 And one more 2-0 pop-off.

 [Resident]: Do you wanna keep this long for your cannula?

 No, no, cut it.
-Actually just pull through, cut it off here.
+Actually just pull it through - no cut it off here.
+Pull through - one more please.
 And one more position.
-Okay, let’s get the A-P aortic ultrasound probe.
+Okay, so let’s get the A-P aortic ultrasound probe.
 So this point we are going in preparation for cannulation of the aorta.
-We're going to perform an A-P aortic ultrasound using a handheld probe, please pass, and kept sterile in the field and this will allow us to examine the ascending aorta which is a blind zone for the transvagial echo.
-If there is a severe intraluminal atheroma we may have to find alternative cannulation.
-So provide a short axis view, just proximal to the take off for the innominate artery, and we observed that there is no protruding intraluminal atheroma, there’s normal thickness of the aorta.
-There's no mobile atheroma either and then we provide a long axis view going into the proximal arch and looks really good.
+We're going to perform an A-P aortic ultrasound using a handheld probe that’s passed and then kept sterile in the field, and this will allow us to examine the ascending aorta, which is a blind zone for the transvagial echo.
+If there is a severe intraluminal atheroma, we may have to find alternative cannulation.
+So we’ll provide a short axis view, just proximal to the take off for the innominate artery, and we observed that there is no protruding intraluminal atheroma.
+There’s normal thickness of the aorta.
+There's no mobile atheroma either.
+And then we’ll provide a long axis view going into the proximal arch and looks really good.
 I think it is a CAC zero score.
 Okay so we're done with this.
 Yes please.
-And the next step when we do Maze procedure for patients like this, it was a long-standing persistent atrial fibrillation, we always try to cardiovert and and if we can try it, have the patient in sinus rhythm.
-So can I have the pedals and we’ll do synchronized cardioversion at 10 joules.
+And the next step when we do Maze procedure for patients like this.
+If was a long-standing persistent atrial fibrillation, we always try to cardiovert, and - and if we can try it, have the patient in sinus rhythm.
+So can I have the paddles, and we’ll do synchronized cardioversion at 10 joules.
 We have confirmed with transvagial echo that there is no thrombus in the appendages.
 That's mandatory because -

 [Resident]: Prevent stroke.

 Of course.
 So this will be a step that we would skip if there was thrombus in the appendage.